aczietlow/bookworm/TIL.md

+## Go test runner

+`go test ./...` will recursively run tests in all subpackages within the current directory

 ## Building a collection from multiple sources

 Problem - Need to make multiple api calls in order to aggregate a data into  a single response

 Solution - orchestration/aggregation pattern